 Feed The Elephants Program

-As the world continues to reel from the COVID-19 pandemic, elephants in captivity are suffering just as much as the humans caring for them.
-As did most countries worldwide, Lao closed its borders to visitors nearly a year ago, eliminating anticipated revenue generated through tourism: income desperately needed to ensure that the elephants are fed and cared for.
+As the world reeled from the COVID-19 pandemic, elephants in captivity suffered just as much as the humans caring for them.
+As did most countries worldwide, Lao closed its borders to visitors for nearly two years, eliminating anticipated revenue generated through tourism - income desperately needed to ensure that the elephants were fed and cared for.

-While it seems logical to ask why these elephants simply can’t be released back in the wild - where they can feast on jungle greenery - they can't.
+While it seems logical to ask why these elephants simply couldn't be released back in the wild - where they could feast on jungle greenery - they couldn't.
 This is because most captive elephants were taken from the wild - 40 or 50 years ago, when it was legal - and put to work to earn money from their labor.
 Now, the majority of these elephants are too reliant on humans, their owners, mahouts and tourists, to survive.
 They don’t have the skills or instincts to make it in the wild.

-In response, in September, 2020, the Lao Elephant Initiative (LEI) has provided funding for a grassroots project, called "Feed the Elephants” (FTEP).
-FTEP is working actively and aggressively, right now, with very limited funds and people power, to try and save these elephants.
+In response, the Lao Elephant Initiative (LEI) began to provide funding for a grassroots project, called "Feed the Elephants” (FTEP).
+FTEP worked actively and aggressively, with limited funds and people power, to try and save those elephants.

-It’s a simple and effective effort.
-After assessing and determining which elephants and camps are in the most dire need, FTEP has identified and taken on temporary responsibility for 8 elephants at 2 camps located in and around Luang Prabang.
-The number of elephants needing immediate care changes from day to day, as more owners ask for help and we are able to see the condition of their elephants worsening.
+It was a simple and effective effort.
+After assessing and determining which elephants and camps were in the most dire need, FTEP identified and took on temporary responsibility for 8 elephants at 2 camps located in and around Luang Prabang.
+The number of elephants needing immediate care changed from day to day, as more owners asked for help and we were able to see the condition of their elephants worsening.

-Purchasing, delivering, and feeding the elephants FOOD from local farmers
+Purchased, delivered, and fed the elephants FOOD from local farmers

-Hiring back MAHOUTS who have been let go so the elephants have a critically important, loving caregiver
+Hired back MAHOUTS who had been let go from other camps so the elephants had a critically important, loving caregiver

-Notably, no cash or compensation of any kind is being given to camp owners.
-There is only one paid staff to manage the program.
+Notably, no cash or compensation of any kind was being given to camp owners.
+There was only one paid staff to manage the program.